Long COVID and Your Gut: When Bloating Started After Infection

 Low-FODMAP as a trial, not a cure

 If what you have now looks like IBS, and your doctor agrees it looks like IBS, then the evidence base for low-FODMAP applies to you the same way it applies to anyone with IBS.
 Roughly 70 to 75 percent of people with IBS get meaningful symptom relief on a well-run low-FODMAP elimination phase.
-That's not specific to post-COVID IBS, but post-COVID IBS is still IBS.
+That rate isn't specific to post-COVID IBS, but post-COVID IBS is still IBS.

 Low-FODMAP does not treat long COVID.
 It doesn't help fatigue, brain fog, post-exertional malaise, or the other non-GI pieces.
 It treats the IBS-type symptoms.
 If your gut is the main daily issue, that's useful.
-If your gut is one of ten systems misfiring, low-FODMAP is one piece of a bigger plan and you should say so to yourself up front.
+If your gut is one of ten systems misfiring, low-FODMAP is one piece of a bigger plan and you should name that clearly up front.

 Low-FODMAP is an elimination and reintroduction protocol, not a forever diet.
 The elimination phase runs 2 to 6 weeks, then you systematically reintroduce FODMAP groups to find your personal triggers.
 Staying on strict elimination long term is not the goal and can make your microbiome worse over time.